 After Mike and Lori left, we chilled out at the pool (with a couple of cute girls!), enjoyed another sunset, and then said farewell to Marlin Bay.

-We stayed at Marlin Bay until February 16th, when we set off for a mooring ball at Lignumvitae Key Park, just off of Shell Key and Islamorada.
+We stayed at Marlin Bay until February 16th, when we set off for a mooring ball at Lignumvitae Key State Park, off of Shell Key and Islamorada.
 Our goal was Bill Byrd State Park Marina in North Miami Beach, where we were planning to stage for our extended trip to the Bahamas.
 Justin and Bryan would be flying down to Nassau on March 7th, to meet us for a week of cruising in the Exumas.

 Lignumvitae Key Park lived up to all of the reviews we had read about it…so beautiful and peaceful.
 We enjoyed a swim (until we both had a slight jelly fish sting!), the quiet, grilling dinner, and a beautiful sunset followed by a spectacular starry night.
 Life “on the hook” is good!

 Our next stop was Tarpon Basin, a beautiful bay along Key Largo.
-It was another beautiful, sunny day with temperatures going from a low of 75, to a high of 82, with virtually no wind.
+It was another gorgeous, sunny day with temperatures going from a low of 75, to a high of 82, with virtually no wind.
 A great night to anchor out!

 We’ve been here twice before, and loved it.
 Tarpon is a popular stop, but it’s big, and we have never felt close to anyone.
 We’ve had manatees and dolphins visit, beautiful sunsets, but never had the chance to take the dinghy over to the mangrove caves.
 We were on a mission, and were super excited that we were able to see them.